What is Council Tax?

 If council tax debts are beginning to pile up and you don’t come to an agreement with the authority in question, then the council can apply to the local Magistrates Court for a liability order.

 This is a court order that requires you to pay the whole amount owed for that year, rather than just the missed arrears.

-If you are struggling with council tax debt and/or any other debt contact us today.
-We can offer free help and advice and may be able to tailor a debt solution to your situation.
+If you are struggling with council tax debt and/or any other personal debt contact us today.
+We can offer free debt help and advice and may be able to tailor a personal debt solution to your situation.